 People Who Can’t Afford IVF

-While a conventional or standard round of IVF costs around $15,000, mini IVF costs between $5,000 to $7,000 per cycle, according to Verywell.com.
+While a conventional or standard round of IVF cost around $15,000, mini IVF cost between $5,000 to $7,000 per cycle.
 Considering that many people require more than one round, mini IVF saves thousands of dollars.
 Because of that, more couples and women can take advantage of IVF treatment through Mini IVF than otherwise.
 Mini IVF opens the door to IVF for people who had no possible way to afford it.

 A randomized study found the following success rates for Mini IVF compared to conventional IVF: